amalianrlt/movie-review/README.md

 # Movie Review
-This is client-side application based on React.js to finish second mini Project in Glints Academy.
+This is client-side application based on React.js to finish second mini Project in Glints Academy called MovieFlix.
 In this App, we working as a team in Frontend Developer.
 The Contributors :
 1. Amalia Nurlita
 2. RadhiyahFahra